Optimal Sequential Contests: Proofs

 In particular, on the equilibrium path, $X=X^*$, and therefore $x_i^* = \frac{1}{n_t} \left[f_t(X^*)-f_{t-1}(X^*)\right]$. \end{proof}

-The arguments so far show that necessary conditions for equilibria lead to a unique candidate for equilibrium---the strategies specified in the theorem.
+So far, the arguments show that necessary conditions for equilibria lead to a unique candidate for equilibrium---the strategies specified in the theorem.
 Finally, we have to check that this is indeed an equilibrium.
 That is, we need to show that all players are indeed maximizing their payoffs.

 \begin{lemma} $\bx^*$ is an equilibrium. \end{lemma} \begin{proof} By construction $x_i^*(X_{t-1})$ is a local extremum for player $i \in \prt_t$, given that the cumulative effort prior to period t is $X_{t-1}$ and all other players behave according to their equilibrium strategies.
 Since the local extremum is unique and ensures strictly positive payoff (which is strictly more than zero from corner solution $x_i=0$), $x_i^*(X_{t-1})$ is also the global maximum.
-Thus, no player has an incentive to deviate. \end{proof} \end{proof}
+Thus, no player has an incentive to deviate. \end{proof}